-Severe Weather and Emergency Conditions
+Severe Weather and Emergency Conditions (updated 2/2019)

 In the event of severe weather conditions or other emergencies, the Board of County Commissioners may decide to close County offices.
 Such announcements will be made prior to the beginning of the work day, if possible.
 Hourly employees will not be paid for such days unless they use available paid leave time.
-If your supervisor asks that you remain at work to complete assigned work duties when offices have been closed because of severe weather or other emergency, or if you are required to come in to work when offices have been closed, you will be paid at one and one-half times your regular hourly rate of pay.
-If you come in to work or remain at work without prior authorization, you will not be paid unless you use available paid leave time.